ThibaultFillion/strengths/paper/paper.md

-In order to account for systems with different compartments, STReNGTHS implements the system of reaction-diffusion environments, which allow the user to define different types of cells (referred to as environments) with specific reactive and diffusive properties.
-Many properties, such as the initial density of species, diffusion coefficients, or reactions occurrence, can be defined environment-wise.
+In order to account for systems with different compartments, STReNGTHS implements the system of reaction-diffusion environments, which allows the user to define different types of cells (referred to as environments) with specific reactive and diffusive properties.
+Many properties, such as the initial density of species, diffusion coefficients, or reaction occurrence, can be defined environment-wise.

-Importantly, species can be *chemostatted*, i.e. kept at a fixed, prescribed concentration during the simulation, globally or only in specific environments or cells.
+Importantly, species can be *chemostated*, i.e. kept at a fixed, prescribed concentration during the simulation, globally or only in specific environments or cells.
 Chemostatted species allow one to model